kangarko/docs/docs/guides/localization/index.md

 # Localization

 Welcome to the localization guide for `MineBot`.

-This section provides detailed instructions on how to adapt `MineBot` to various languages and regions, ensuring a seamless user experience across different locales.
+This section provides instructions on how to adapt `MineBot` to your specific needs or another language.

 <div class="grid cards" markdown>